Skip to Main Content

 Program Learning Outcomes:

-A. Demonstrate the fundamentals of computer hardware and software and the advanced concepts of computer security, networking, and the responsibilities of a Systems Administrator professional.
+A. Evaluate the fundamentals of computer hardware and software and the advanced concepts of computer security, networking, and the responsibilities of a Systems Administrator professional.

-B. Demonstrate competency in client computing and user support including the ability to configure, install, diagnose, and support hardware and software issues.
+B. Evaluate competency in client computing and user support including the ability to configure, install, diagnose, and support hardware and software issues.

-C. Demonstrate competency in networking and convergence including the ability to design, analyze, and support computer networks.
+C. Evaluate competency in networking and convergence including the ability to design, analyze, and support computer networks.

-D. Demonstrate competency in working with servers, storage, and virtualization including implementing and evaluating network security solutions.
+D. Evaluate competency in working with servers, storage, and virtualization including implementing and evaluating network security solutions.

-E. Demonstrate competency in utilizing Math skills to assist in the solving of complex business, security, and networking problems.
+E. Evaluate competency in utilizing Math skills to assist in the solving of complex business, security, and networking problems.

-F. Demonstrate an ability to read and interpret technical information, as well as communicate with and write clearly for a wide ranges of audiences.
+F. Evaluate an ability to read and interpret technical information, as well as communicate with and write clearly for a wide range of audiences.

 Visit the Program Mapper for more information on when to take classes and career information.